presh-031/presh-031/README.md

 * 🧠  I'm currently learning mobile app development with React-Native.
 * 🤝  I'm open to collaborating on projects.
 * ⚡  I'm secretly motivated by the fact that the Internet is held together by duct tape and chewing gum.
+* ⚡️ Fun fact about me : I watch a tech review video with every meal.
+Usually either mrwhosetheboss or mkbhd.

 ### Socials